DuendeInexistente/Cirque/ShortStories/skagerrak.md

 *Nothing flows*.

 These are memories I hold on to.
-I hold on to them, remember all the things they taught me, because I'd rather remember them than other things.
+I hold on to them, remember all the things they taught me, because the alternative is thinking about Landly.

 I hear a familiar creak of wood, and follow my ears, trembling, until I walk on the familiar walkway that surrounds my home.